apigee/henchman/README.md

 #### template

 #### shell
-Runs a shell command.\n
+Runs a shell command.
-Params
+Params:
 * chdir - cd into the given directory to execute the shell command
 * shell - The shell to use, by default it's /bin/sh
 * cmd - The command to run.
 Wrapped by quotes if there are spaces. (required)
 * loglevel - if debug, it shows you the entire output as part of 'output' key

 #### rpm
-Install a package using rpm
+Install a package using rpm.
-Params
+Params:
 * url - url that provides the rpm that should be installed
 * loglevel - if debug, it shows you the entire output as part of 'output' key

 #### yum
 Install a package using yum.
-Params
+Params:
 * package - the name of the package to be installed
 * loglevel - if debug, it shows you the entire output as part of 'output' key